Saving good work from bad design.

 Inevitably, your project must venture beyond the page and appear on screen.
 When even "just" a website is created, it is inevitably accompanied by an email newsletter template, social media banners and a variety of other knick-knacks one may need to maintain a presence online.

-We can provide consultation on a single element or a comprehensive package.
+I can provide consultation on a single element or a comprehensive package.
 And while there are certainly best practices at play, there is also not a cookie cutter approach to this work.
-When needed, we will consider multiple platforms and tools and match you with the right fit for your needs.
-Depending on your goals and scale, we can pair you with additional expertise in online marketing, search engine optimization, social media strategy, videographers and code jockeys.
+When needed, we can consider multiple platforms and tools and match you with the right fit for your needs.
+Depending on your goals and scale, I can pair you with additional expertise in online marketing, search engine optimization, social media strategy, videographers and code jockeys.

 In most cases, myself and my partners will be able to offer you ongoing technical support, site hosting, and content management and are always committed to helping you keep your online presence effective, relevant and a (relative) joy to maintain!